google/sbom-conformance/README.md

 A PDF of the specification can be found in https://www.ntia.doc.gov/files/ntia/publications/sbom_minimum_elements_report.pdf.

+#### Author

+This refers to the "Author of SBOM Data" data field in the NTIA specification.
+It is a top-level check that passes if the [Creator](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#68-creator-field) field contains at least one entry.

 #### Name

 This refers to the "Component Name" data field in the NTIA specification.
 It is a package-level check that passes if the [Name](https://spdx.github.io/spdx-spec/v2.3/package-information/#71-package-name-field) field is present and non-empty.